 It is important that you also take care of yourself.
 Make sure your doctor and other healthcare professionals are aware of your caring responsibilities.
 If you are employed you may want to check with your employer about flexible working options.
-You can also get a benefit check to see if there is extra money you can claim.
+You can also get a benefit check from a suitable advice provider to see if there is extra money you can claim.
 You may also be eligible for a Carers assessment from Social Services and see if they can help you.

 Wired has a range of services for carers in 3 regions:

 - Wirral – Helpline, newsletter, advocacy, counselling, carers register,

 Tel: Carers Helpline 0151 670 0777 (staffed Monday to Friday 9am until 4pm).

 - Oldham – Carers register, magazine, individual budgets, advocacy, carers

 assessments, counselling, emergency card, Drop-ins and activities.